rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Random ferns algorithm

-where $B_k$ is the set of indexes of objects sampled for training, called \textit{bag}.
-This way, each fern has a set of at average $0.368N^t$ objects which was not used to build it; it is usually called \textit{out-of-bag} (OOB) subset and will be denoted here as $B_k^\ast$.
+In such a set-up, the probability that a certain object won't be included in a bag is $(1-1/n^{t})^{n^{t}}$, thus each fern has a set of on average $n^t(1-1/n^t)^{n^t}$ ($n^{t}e^{-1}\approx{0.368}n^t$ for a large $n^t$) objects which were not used to build it.
+They form \textit{out-of-bag} (OOB) subsets which will be denoted here as $B_k^\ast$.